 Do you need to aerate before overseeding?

 It is not a must that you aerate your lawn before overseeding.
-However, since aeration loosens up compacted soil, improving the supply of oxygen, nutrients and minerals to the new grass seed.
-It will improve germination and growth rates and help grass grow thicker faster.
+However, since aeration loosens up compacted soil, improving the supply of oxygen, and provides nutrients and minerals to the new grass seed, it will improve germination and growth rates and help the grass grow thicker faster.

 New grass will grow healthy and dense if the roots develop properly.
 It is important to make sure the soil is loose enough so that after germination, the roots can grow deeper for better water and nutrient access.

 This is why aeration is important especially in lawns with soils that compact easily, such as clay soil.
 If you have this type of soil, it would be a great idea to aerate first before overseeding.

 Can you just sprinkle grass seed on the lawn?

 It is possible to just sprinkle grass seed on your lawn and leave it but the germination rate may be low because of the reduced contact between the seed and soil.
 This is true for lawns with a lot of debris and thatch.
 You can rake the bare spots before sprinkling grass seed to improve the germination rate.

 If you’re overseeding a lawn that has a lot of mulch or grass clippings left behind every time you mow, you may want to rake the dead patches of grass off the areas and spread grass seed over visible soil.